ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### 1:1 Meetings with Engineers

 Your engineers should be venting at you regularly, so if they are, don't panic this is totally normal, and in fact highly desirable.
 You should have a 1:1 meeting with every member of your team at least once every two weeks, if not weekly.
-Your goal in these meetings is to create a safe space for your engineers to tell you what s on their mind, and for you to actively listen and engage on these topics.
+Your goal in these meetings is to create a safe space for your engineers to tell you what's on their mind, and for you to actively listen and engage on these topics.

 With strong engineers, that will mean they're aware of imperfections in the world around them and they want to tell you about them.
 Your job is not to solve every problem they bring up; your job is to listen, to ask questions to clarify your understanding, and to convince them that you do understand, and then steer them toward solutions.
-From time to time, there may be a direct ask, or something you can directly help with, but that s not the norm.
+From time to time, there may be a direct ask, or something you can directly help with, but that's not the norm.

 The value you're providing here is making your direct reports feel heard and coaching them to productively handle issues themselves.

 #### 1:1 Content and Agenda

 Ultimately, your goal in a 1:1 meeting is to build a relationship with another person and have vulnerable and critical conversations that enable you to help them do their best work.
-If your direct report has a broad agenda, that s great, start there.
+If your direct report has a broad agenda, that's great, start there.
 However, if their agenda is consistently limited to tactical in-progress work items and you're not getting to those higher-level how- we-work conversations, then I encourage you to supplement their agenda so they better understand the purpose of your meetings and bring more substantive concerns to future sessions.

 The easiest way to bridge your agenda and theirs is to have a shared document, perhaps with some structure/template, to elicit the kinds of discussion topics you think are important.
 Having this document available prior to your meeting also gives you and your employee a shared place to capture ideas in between meetings, to structure thoughts in advance of a meeting, all of which help make the meeting time more productive and efficient.